top of page

 Chart comparing clinical features of McBurney's Sign vs Rovsing's Sign

-Despite the availability of CT scans and laboratory tests, clinical signs like McBurney’s Sign and Rovsing’s Sign remain valuable.
+Despite the availability of advanced imaging methods, clinical signs like McBurney’s Sign and Rovsing’s Sign remain valuable.
 They are quick, cost-effective, and can inform decision-making, especially during initial assessments or in situations where imaging is not accessible.

 Final Thoughts